kjaafoura/learn_GIT/readme.md

 12/git add // git restore --staged file  ( don't include file in commit)

-13/git restore file // enlever les modifications //not possible to restore after and to rereive last status
+13/git restore file // enlever les modifications //not possible to restore after not staged and to rereive last status

+//////GIT REMOTE \\\\\\\\\\

+1/git remote -v (to check if the reprository is connected